Apollo Medical (NASDAQ:AMEH) Updates Q2 2021 Earnings Guidance

 Apollo Medical (NASDAQ:AMEH) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $163 million-$173 million, compared to the consensus revenue estimate of $170.90 million.

-Apollo Medical (NASDAQ:AMEH) last posted its earnings results on Tuesday, May 4th.
-The company reported $0.30 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.22 by $0.08.
+Apollo Medical (NASDAQ:AMEH) last issued its quarterly earnings data on Tuesday, May 4th.
+The company reported $0.30 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.22 by $0.08.
 Apollo Medical had a net margin of 6.73% and a return on equity of 16.81%.
-The firm had revenue of $176.06 million for the quarter.
-Sell-side analysts expect that Apollo Medical will post 1.28 earnings per share for the current year.
+The firm had revenue of $176.06 million during the quarter.
+Research analysts forecast that Apollo Medical will post 1.28 earnings per share for the current fiscal year.

-In other news, major shareholder Physicians Of Californi Allied sold 1,638,045 shares of the business’s stock in a transaction that occurred on Thursday, April 1st.
-The shares were sold at an average price of $24.50, for a total value of $40,132,102.50.
-Following the transaction, the insider now owns 17,307,214 shares in the company, valued at approximately $424,026,743.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, insider Brandon Sim bought 1,000 shares of the company’s stock in a transaction that occurred on Thursday, May 13th.
-The shares were bought at an average price of $31.40 per share, for a total transaction of $31,400.00.
-Following the transaction, the insider now directly owns 147,038 shares in the company, valued at $4,616,993.20.
+In other news, major shareholder Physicians Of Californi Allied acquired 100,000 shares of the firm’s stock in a transaction that occurred on Wednesday, April 28th.
+The shares were acquired at an average cost of $24.50 per share, with a total value of $2,450,000.00.
+Following the completion of the purchase, the insider now directly owns 10,750,961 shares of the company’s stock, valued at approximately $263,398,544.50.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, insider Brandon Sim acquired 1,000 shares of the firm’s stock in a transaction that occurred on Thursday, May 13th.
+The stock was purchased at an average cost of $31.40 per share, for a total transaction of $31,400.00.
+Following the completion of the purchase, the insider now directly owns 147,038 shares of the company’s stock, valued at $4,616,993.20.
 The disclosure for this purchase can be found here.
-11.87% of the stock is currently owned by insiders.
+12.34% of the stock is currently owned by company insiders.

 About Apollo Medical